Make Beef Wellington on a Budget with Butcher's Secret Cut!

 In searching for a Teres Major cut, a great place to start is Wild Fork Foods.
 They ship

-frozen teres major beef (labeled Petite Tender) nationwide cheaply in the U.S and have stores in many major cities in Florida, California, the Midwest, and the Northeastern U.S. Several other online vendors sell this cut at a similar price point.
-If that isn't an option where you are (hello, Europe, Canada, and UK and wherever you are today, dear reader), ask your butcher for the Teres Major cut.
+frozen Teres Major beef (labeled Petite Tender) nationwide in the U.S and have stores in many major cities in Florida, California, the Midwest, the Northeastern U.S., and Canada.
+Several other online vendors sell this cut at a similar price point.
+If that isn't an option where you are (hello, Europe, much of Canada, the UK, and wherever you are today, dear reader), ask your butcher for the Teres Major cut.
 If nothing else, you will impress your butcher!
+(Note: Teres Major is called Petite Tender, Shoulder Tender, and Chuck Tender.)

 Puff Pastry